sjbrown/misc_work/deckahedron/foundation.md

    (so the cards can be "multi-dimensional")
  * [Thematic flips](mod_thematic_flips.md)
  * Cheap and portable
- * Cards open up richer game play
+ * Cards open up richer game play mechanics
   - hiding values
   - player choice about when to shuffle can be interesting
   - look at top *n* cards, and put them back in any order